 If you ever needed a reason to schedule a date night, here it is!

 Many of us have heard the advice before about how date nights can help keep relationships strong.
 But, we all know that’s easier said than done.
 Especially with kids.
+Especially during a pandemic.

 Studies show that time invested in being alone — together, without the kids or the chores — results in happier couples.
 Plus, if that time alone is spent getting freaky, you could reduce the stress response even more, see a boost immunity, relieve pain and sleep better, too.

 A good laugh can place most stressful issues into a different light and help turn something negative around.

 It really is the best medicine for controlling stress.